fossasia/open-event-droidgen/apk-generator/v2/README.md

 - `sudo -H pip install -r requirements.txt` to install all requirements

 ##### Running
-- `celery worker -A app.celery &` to start the celery worker in the background
+- `celery worker -A app.celery --loglevel=INFO` to start the celery worker
 - `gunicorn app:app` to start the app server